Menditect/documentation/additional/01-howtos/run-first-test.md

 ### Add a Teststep
 Next you will choose a microflow to test.
 - Click '+ Microflow test'.
-- Choose a microflow with a String or Integer/Long return value. <br/>Don't know which microflow to choose?
-Choose 'Read_enum_mtapluginversion'.
+- Choose a microflow with a String or Integer/Long return value.
 - MTA will create a teststep for executing the microflow, and teststeps to fill the parameters of the microflow. <br/>Note: you have to create nonpersistable objects yourself.
 - Click <i class="fal fa-ballot-check"></i> and then '+ Assert' to add an Assert.
 - Change 'Assert' to "Not equals".
 This will check that the output is not empty.